-The College of Arts and Sciences at Northwest Nazarene University offers three degrees, the Bachelor of Arts, the Bachelor of Science, and the Bachelor of Science in Nursing.
-Majors are offered in 40 fields of study.
-To qualify for a bachelor's degree at NNU, the student must satisfy the eight (8) requirements described below.
-Faculty and staff members at the university advise students concerning progress toward graduation.
-However, the student is responsible for meeting all graduation requirements.
+The Traditional Undergraduate Program at Northwest Nazarene University offers three degrees, the Bachelor of Arts, the Bachelor of Science, and the Bachelor of Science in Nursing.
+Majors are offered in 46 fields of study.
+To qualify for a bachelor's degree at NNU, students must satisfy the seven requirements described below.
+Faculty and staff members at the University advise students concerning progress toward graduation; however, students are responsible for meeting all graduation requirements.

-In order for a student to graduate under the requirements of the Catalog in use at the time he/she matriculated, the student must complete a bachelor's degree within seven (7) years.
-Otherwise, the student must use the most recent catalog.
+In order for students to graduate under the requirements of the catalog in use at the time they matriculated, a bachelor's degree must be completed within seven years.
+Otherwise, students must use the most recent catalog.

 - Total Credits.
 The student must complete a minimum of 124 semester credits.

 - Upper-Division Credits.
 The student must complete at least 32 semester credits in courses numbered above 2999.

 - Quality of Grades.
 All grades must average C (2.000) or better.
 A grade of C- (1.700) or better must be earned in all courses which apply toward the major.
 Some majors have higher GPA requirements.
 See individual program descriptions for details.

 - Residence.
 Students must spend a minimum of one year, full-time standing, in residence.
 If only one year is spent at NNU, it must be the senior year and must include a minimum of eight semester credits in the major.